 - 1. The NSHCFA has approached teams within the NHSCFA as well as the wider counter fraud community as to what requirements they have for a case management system.
 This took place as part of the procurement exercise of CLUE.
 Throughout the implementation of CLUE all teams have been consulted to identify issues and opportunities for the system. - 2.
 There is an ongoing requirement to liaise with NHSCFA teams and wider health group LCFSs. - 3.
-CLUE, the company, will need to assist with the migration from the current NHSCFA Case Management System FIRST.
-They will also be required for any bulk importing into CLUE. - 4.
-The NHSCFA Information Security and Systems Lead has been consulted.
+Clue, the case management system provider, is required to assist for any bulk imports into CLUE.
+They may also be required to assist with other ad-hoc tasks, such as the initial creation of user accounts and bulk records updates - 4.
+The NHSCFA Information Security and Systems Lead is consulted on regular as-needed basis.